hannojg/expo/docs/pages/development-app/getting-started.md

 or pressing the "a" or "i" keys (to open the app in your Android or iPhone emulator respectively).

-Now make some changes to your application code and see them reflected on your device!
+Now make some changes to your app code and see them reflected on your device!

 ### The launcher screen